The UK’s leading resin flooring specialist

 Originating from the Thermoset family of plastics, polyurethane resin takes up to five hours to dry but five days to cure.
 It is temperature-dependent and can take longer to cure if it is cold.

-Another member of the Thermoset family, Epoxy resin takes much longer to dry and cure.
+Another member of the Thermoset family, Epoxy resin, often used in Epoxy Floor Coating, takes much longer to dry and cure.
 The estimated dry time between layers is up to 24 hours.
 You can expect the cure time to be anywhere between one and two weeks, depending upon the number of layers of Epoxy resin you add.

 From the Thermoplastic family, methyl-methacrylate resin is the quickest curing of the three.
 Regardless of the room’s temperature, it can cure within just two hours, but the floor will only achieve around half the strength of a Polyurethane or Epoxy resin floor.